-Replacing a Lost Title in GeorgiaCompare Car Insurance Rates in 3 Easy Steps
+Replacing a Lost Title in GeorgiaCompare Car Insurance Quotes in 3 Steps

 You can get a replacement title for your Georgia vehicle by completing Form MV-1, Title/Tag Application and paying the $8 replacement fee.
 If you are applying for a replacement title for one you never received, then no fee will be charged.
 You'll need to complete an Affidavit of a Georgia Certificate of Title Lost in the Mail and attach it to your title application within 60 days of your original application.